EuphoricPenguin/MUC/README.md

 `,m clone @user` will clone a user based on their id.
 The bot loops over the last sent messages in the channel the command was issued to generate a markov chain, filtering based on id.
 It will cap off at roughly 250 (or whatever max in the config is set to) of a particular user's messages, or if there's no messages left.

-`m cloneall` will clone everyone in a channel, similar to the clone command.
+`,m cloneall` will clone everyone in a channel, similar to the clone command.
 It does not support regen at this time.

 `,m regen` will use the last created markov chain for your server, and generate another reply.